derek19990616/Applications_of_Deep_Learning_in_Portfolio_Optimisation_for_Asset_Management/README.md

 Distributed under the MIT License.
 See LICENSE for more information.

 ## Contact
-Haochen Pan - panhaochen0616@gmail.com
+Haochen Pan - panhaochen0616@gmail.com - https://www.linkedin.com/in/panhaochen/

-##Acknowledgements
+## Acknowledgements
 Thanks to all the contributors who have invested their time in improving this project.
-Special thanks to the community for providing insights and feedback on machine learning in finance.